LoopKit/loopdocs/docs/operation/features/carbs.md

 Many Loopers increase the carbohydrate amount to cover the expected effect of protein and adjust the expected absorption time for fat in their meal entry.
 For simplicity, the rest of this page only refers to carbs because all the figures show carbs or carbohydrates in the menus.
 You should consider the whole meal, including fat and protein, especially if you eat lower carb.

-!!! danger "Meal Entry - Fast Version"
+!!! abstract "Meal Entry - Fast Version"
     There is a lot of information on this page, most of which will become second nature.
 At first, it may seem incredibly complicated.
 The short version is here (assuming you accept all the default settings that Loop offers).

       1. Tap meal entry icon on toolbar